kuzzleio/sdk-javascript/doc/7/getting-started/react-native/index.md

 <<< ./snippets/ChatView.js.snippet:2[js]

-There is no logic in this component so let's work on the render function:
+There is no logic in this component but we will need a function to display the messages of our list: `renderFlatListItem(item)`:

-<<< ./snippets/ChatView.js.snippet:5[js]

-In the previous snippet, you can see that we are using a `Flatlist` to display the messages passed as props from the `ChatClient` component.

-We used a `renderFlatListItem` function to render each messages:

 <<< ./snippets/ChatView.js.snippet:9[js]

 The first view part in the this method is used to display the date only once for each message sent at the same date.
+Now, let's work on the render function:

+<<< ./snippets/ChatView.js.snippet:5[js]

+In the previous snippet, you can see that we are using a `Flatlist` to display the messages passed as props from the `ChatClient` component and that we are calling our `renderFlatListItem` function to render the messages.

 Then just add the `TextInput` part with a call to our `handleSendMessage` function: